 coreboot is installed using a program called ‘flashrom’ which is available for many linux distributions.
-Protectli validated the installation of coreboot using flashrom on Ubuntu 19.10 (see this link for guidance on installing Ubuntu on the Vault).
-It is important to use Ubuntu 19.10 because previous versions of Ubuntu used a previous version of flashrom that did not support the FW6.
-While flashrom works under other operating systems, this has not been tested by Protectli.
-As such, we recommend using Ubuntu 19.10 to upgrade your Vault to coreboot.
+Protectli validated the installation of coreboot using flashrom on Ubuntu 20.04 (see this link for guidance on installing Ubuntu on the Vault).
+It is important to use Ubuntu 20.04 or newer because previous versions of Ubuntu used an older version of flashrom that did not support the FW6A/B/C. While flashrom works under other operating systems, this has not been tested by Protectli.
+As such, we recommend using Ubuntu 20.04 or newer to upgrade your Vault to coreboot.

 In the instructions below, “#” indicates a command line instruction in an Ubuntu Terminal window. “filename” refers to the actual name of the file.

-- Install Ubuntu desktop version on the Vault to the dedicated mSATA per the link above (we recommend the “Minimal” version for this task)
+- Install Ubuntu desktop version 20.04 or newer on the Vault to the internal mSATA per the link above (we recommend the “Minimal” version for this task)

 - Verify that Ubuntu desktop version is installed and reboot the system